openframeworks/ofSite/learning/02_graphics/how_to_use_glm.markdown

 ### Methods names

+Methods are now plain `c` functions.
 Most methods have the exact same name but without camel case and others are slightly different:

 ```c++
 v.length()